Attention Homeowners! Learn The Actual Cost Of Metal Roofs

 Posted on December 10, 2022

-Estimated Reading Time : 6 Min.
+Estimated Reading Time : 8 Min.

 Share Now :

 On average, U.S. homeowners pay around $11,000 to install a metal roof.
-However, metal roofing costs vary from $6,000 to $35,000.
+However, metal roof costs vary from $6,000 to $35,000.
 The final cost depends on three primary components of the roof replacement project: roofing materials, design, and labor.

 The roofing materials include your choice of metal, such as copper, steel, or aluminum, and other elements like foam closure strips, flashing, sealants, fasteners, and more.

 Galvanization is a process that includes adding a coat of zinc to the steel metal.
 Since steel can rust due to water and other natural elements, it’s essential to cover steel with a rustproof coating like zinc, copper, aluminum, or paint.
-Galvanized steel sheets cost about $1.50- $3.50 per square foot.
+Galvanized steel roofs cost about $1.50- $3.50 per square foot.
 This is the most affordable type of metal that can last up to 40 years with little upkeep.

 Aluminum is a metal that’s lightweight, durable, and exceptionally resistant to corrosion.
 This is one of the best roofing materials for areas near the coast where moisture is more likely to corrode metal.
 Aluminum panels and shingles range from $3.50- $6.50 per square foot.
 With minimum maintenance, an aluminum roof can last up to 50 years.